UniversalDevicesInc-PG3/udi-poly-ELK/README.md

 - Keypad Status
   - Currently always True, may be used in the future
+  - driver: ST
 - Last User
   - The last user to enter access code at the keyboard, which is also propagated up the the Area Last User
+  - driver: GV1
 - Temperature
   - The temperature from the keypad, or -40F is keypad doesn't report temperature.
+  - driver: GV2
+- Last KeyPress
+  - The last key pressed on the keypad
+  - driver: GV3

 #### Zone Node

 Currently every Zone in the Area will be added as a Node if the Zone Definition is greater than Zero.
 They are grouped under the Area node they are assigned to.
 Nodes contain the following:

-- Physical Status
-  - UNKNOWN
-  - Unconfigured
-  - Open
-  - EOL
-  - SHORT
 - Logical Status
+  - driver:ST
   - UNKNOWN
   - Normal
   - Trouble
   - Violated
     - Note: This does not meant the zone caused an Alarm, it only means the zone logical status is Violated regardless of the Armed Status.
   - Bypassed
+- Physical Status
+  - driver:GV0
+  - UNKNOWN
+  - Unconfigured
+  - Open
+  - EOL
+  - SHORT
 - Voltage
+  - driver:CV
   - The current Zone Voltage.
 Note this is not updated on change, it must be Polled.
 By default this is polling is disabled, to enable set "Poll Voltages" on the Zone's Area.
 The values are only updated on Short Poll intervals, which can be set in the Node Server Configuration Page.
 It is also updated on a Zone query, so you can write ISY progrmas to force the query if you want faster updates, or just to update a single zone.
 - Triggered Alarm
+  - driver:GV1
   - The zone has caused an alarm to be triggered.
 This comes directly from the ELK and only turns on if the zone triggers and alarm immediatly, if the zone has entry delay it will not set triggered when zone is violated, or when entry delay times out causing an alarm.
     - True
     - False
 - Area
+  - driver:GV2
   - The Area number the Zone is part of.
 - Type
+  - driver:GV3
   - The Zone Type configured in the ELK, 37 different choices
 - Send On For / Send Off For
+  - driver: GV8 / GV9
   - Allow configuring of when the On and/or Off control signals are sent for the Zone Physical Status changes.
 This allows you to put the Node in a Scene and by default an On is sent when the Zone changes to Open, and an Off is sent when Zone changes to.
 But this can be changed with these options:
     - Ignore
     - Open
     - EOL
     - Short
 - Use Off Node
+  - driver:GV7
   - Setting this to True will create the Zone Off Node for this Zone, see Zone Off Node below for more information.
 - Poll Voltage
+  - driver:GV10
   - If the Area Poll Voltage is enabled, then setting this to True for the Zone will poll the voltage on each short poll.

 #### Zone Off Node